All data sets here are lincensed under the

 2010/40/EU directors of roads are required to provde real-time and other travel information

 on major routes.
 This information is shared using relevent and open standards.
 The data sets on this

 page all comply with the

-DATEX II standard for real-time travel information exchange.
+DATEX II standard for real-time

 The datasets listed below are updated at 5 minute intervals.
 Showcase web and mobile applications built using DATEXII data can be found on the TII Traffic website.

 Meteorlogical data collected by TII's network of roadside weather stations.

 TII is committed to the twin objectives of providing safe and efficient national roads.
 Improved roads and the elimination of traffic collision locations contribute to a more efficient transport system.
 Education, Enforcement and Engineering are recognised in the Government Road Safety Strategy (2013-2020) as three essential factors for reducing road collisions and fatalities.
 TII’s endeavour to provide a safer network of national roads is mainly focused on Engineering.

 Network Safety Ranking is the process of using collision data to rank the safety of the national road network and to identify high collision locations (HD15 sites).
 The data is in Shapefile and KMZ/KML format, PDF renderings of the data are also provided.
 Collision data used for this process is collected by the Road Safety Authority, click here for the latest data map for Ireland .
 The average collision rates on the various road types (motorway, rural and urban dual carriageway, and rural and urban two-lane) are available here.